-2. Advance program

-- o.51 A brochure, comprising an 'advance program' of the Championships, must be sent to the member federations together with the official invitation.
-It should contain at least the following information: - (a) the official name of the Organizing Committee, postal address, telegraph address and telephone and fax numbers; - (b) the proposed timetable; - (c) organizational details; - (d) information on means of transport, visas, customs duties, etc.; - (e) information on hotels, their price, their location relative to the competition venue.

-3. Entry forms

-o.52 Commitment to take part in the World Championships
+- 2. Advance program - o.51 A brochure, comprising an 'advance program' of the Championships, must be sent to the member federations together with the official invitation.
+It should contain at least the following information: - (a) the official name of the Organizing Committee, postal address, telegraph address and telephone and fax numbers; - (b) the proposed timetable; - (c) organizational details; - (d) information on means of transport, visas, customs duties, etc.; - (e) information on hotels, their price, their location relative to the competition venue. - 3.
+Entry forms - o.52 Commitment to take part in the World Championships o.53 Entries for World Championships